codacy/docs/docs/release-notes/cloud/cloud-2024-01-12-gh-repository-ssh-keys-discontinuation.md

 This change translates into important security improvements:

--   It reduces the liability of the Codacy GitHub App, as it no longer requires [read and write repository permissions for Administration](https://docs.github.com/en/rest/authentication/permissions-required-for-github-apps?apiVersion=2022-11-28#repository-permissions-for-administration).
+-   It limits the access level of the Codacy GitHub App, as it no longer requires [read and write repository permissions for Administration](https://docs.github.com/en/rest/authentication/permissions-required-for-github-apps?apiVersion=2022-11-28#repository-permissions-for-administration).
 -   Contrary to long-living SSH keys, [installation access tokens](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/generating-an-installation-access-token-for-a-github-app#about-installation-access-tokens) expire after one hour and Codacy loses access when the GitHub App is uninstalled.

 To minimize any impact, Codacy is currently discontinuing the usage of repository SSH keys but will keep using them as a fallback mechanism at this first stage.
 At a later stage, Codacy will [stop using repository SSH keys and delete the keys](#timeline) stored in our systems.